When can you stop burping a baby? Discover the signs and milestones that tell you when you can finally stop burping!

 4. When your baby can burp on his own

 You may have found that your baby can now burp on his own, without your help at all.
 Picking him up is enough to get the gas going, or moving into a new position already makes him burp.
-He doesn’t burp when you hold him, but will easily burp on his own a few minutes later.
+He doesn’t burp when you hold him, but can easily burp on his own a few minutes later.

 If so, he’s probably ready to skip burping with your help.
 You might still hold him for a minute or two to help him burp, but if nothing comes out and he’s not fussy, that likely means he doesn’t need any burping.